|

 "Kudiyattam is profoundly,

-nights and weeks - every moment is intricate, action-packed, resonant
+over many nights and weeks - every moment is

-move you, you can’t afford to miss even a single night of the entire
+you can't afford to miss even a single night of

 meanings of longing and loss, so be it."